Azure/AML-Kubernetes/README.md

 # Azure Arc-enabled Machine Learning (ArcML)
-As part of Azure Machine Learning (AzureML) service capabilities, Azure Arc-enabled Machine Learning (ArcML) brings AzureML to any infrastructure across multi-cloud, on-premises, and the edge using Kubernetes on their hardware of choice.
+As part of Azure Machine Learning (AzureML) service capabilities, Azure Arc-enabled Machine Learning (ArcML) brings AzureML to any infrastructure across multi-cloud, on-premises, and the edge using Kubernetes on your hardware of choice.
 Enterprisse now can manage and provision AzureML extension on Kubernetes with 1-click deployment and instantly onboard data science professionals with preferred tools and languages without creating siloed development environments.
 Enterprise can also operationalize machine learning (ML) at scale and optimize model training or inference workload in multi-cloud, on-premises, or in a hybrid environment to suit your business requirements.

 The design for ArcML helps IT operators leverage native Kubernetes concepts such as namespace, node selector, and resources requests/limits for ML compute utilization and optimization.
 By letting the IT operator manage ML compute setup, ArcML creates a seamless AzureML experience for data sciennce professionals who do not need to learn or use Kubernetes directly.